Citroën CX: Development

-The parent company, PSA Peugeot Citroën, was fielding three cars in the executive car segment, the slow-selling Peugeot 604, the abortive Talbot Tagora and the CX, all competing for PSA's scarce financial resources.
-Developing and exploiting the CX design was not the top priority.
-The seeds of PSA's competitive retreat from this traditionally important segment were sown during this period of diffused efforts.
+The parent company, PSA Peugeot Citroën, was fielding three cars in the executive car segment, the Peugeot 604, the Talbot Tagora and the CX, all competing for PSA's scarce financial resources.
+PSA's retreat from this segment was influenced by these diffused efforts.

-In 1974, the DS featured a 130 PS fuel-injected 2.3-litre engine, while the 1974 CX 2000 generated 102 PS, giving it acceleration from 0–60 mph of 12 seconds.
-The 2200 improved on this, and eventually the 2400 engine (the 2347 cc unit as used in the DS) arrived; originally only in the Prestige.
+In 1974, the DS featured a 130 PS fuel-injected 2.3-litre engine, while the new CX 2000 generated 102 PS, giving it acceleration from of 12 seconds.
+The CX 2200 improved on this, and eventually the 2400 engine (the 2347 cc unit as used in the DS) arrived; originally only in the Prestige.
 A regular CX 2400 arrived at the 1976 Paris Salon, subsequent to the discontinuation of the CX 2200.

 In 1977, the CX GTi received a modern Bosch L-Jetronic injection system, with 128 PS.

+In late 1979, the venerable, pushrod 2-litre engine was replaced by the new Douvrin engine, developed together with Renault.
+The engine, coded Type 829, was mounted at a 15-degree forward angle and revolved in the opposite direction of the Renault type.
+The dipstick was relocated to be at the front of the engine, along with a host of other, minor differences.
+The new CX 2000 was available in Reflex and Athena trims, replacing the earlier Confort and Super.
+The new engine was quieter, smoother running, more economical, had slightly more power at 106 PS, while costing less than the old DS engine.
+The new CX 2000 was the first French petrol car which was able to drive from Paris to Marseille on a single tank of fuel.
+At the same time, the CX Limousine was introduced: this combined the Prestige's longer bodyshell with the new diesel engine, with equipment equivalent to that of the mid-level Athena.